kndugan/pacmen/README.md

 ## License Information

-Some provided materials from the lecture videos and from assignment solutions are used in this project.
-Some implementations are derived from the provided materials of MIT xPro's MERN Stack Bootcamp course.
+Some implementations and solutions in this project are derived from the provided lectures and materials of MIT xPro's MERN Stack Bootcamp course.

 ### PacMan License